"Here's what happened..."Monk

 , Trudy.
 He is a lifelong sufferer of Obsessive-Compulsive Disorder

-and has many phobias, and those obsessions became crippling after his breakdown, forcing his retirement; he recovers throughout the series, though he is never fully "cured".
+, and those obsessions became crippling after his breakdown, forcing his retirement; he recovers throughout the series, though he is never fully "cured".
 His OCD is also the reason Monk was such a successful policeman; one of his compulsions is paying amazing attention to details

 Thanks to his breakdown, Monk was discharged from his department